dev-xiligroup/framework7/webapp-t7p-rest-auth-2/README.md

 This is based on examples available in http://www.idangero.us/framework7/examples/ This example is published to open discussion and improvements...

+Now, query and login/passwd are set via a popup form (a way to test F7 functions formFromJSON and formToJSON)

 ### Prerequisites

-A (local or not) WordPress website as json server (needs json plugin https://wordpress.org/plugins/json-rest-api/ version 1.2.0).
+A (local or not) WordPress website as json server (needs json plugin https://wordpress.org/plugins/json-rest-api/ version 1.2.1).
 This plugin is able to deliver json file that will be incorporated in latest posts page of webapp.
 To collect custom fields use plugin named xili-json-api-addon (in this same repository)